 You could add each business email address to the Bcc field.

 But sending multiple emails this way means you won’t be able to personalize each email.

 If only you could turn your regular Gmail or Google Workspace (formerly G Suite) account into a super effective mass email platform…

 What is GMass?

-But it isn’t just for large companies, anyone — from individuals to groups and even churches, can use it to improve their formal emailing experience!
+Anyone — from individuals to small business owners and churches — can use GMass to improve their formal emailing experience and send emails!

 How do you get started with GMass?

 It’s incredibly simple — you only need to download the GMass Chrome extension to your browser, sign up with your Gmail or Google Workspace (formerly G Suite account), and you’re ready to go!

 To build the desired connection with your reader, you’ll need to craft the beginning of your business email perfectly.